Archaeology South-East: International

-Beirut and the Archaeology of Conflict. from 1994-2006.
+Beirut and the Archaeology of Conflict. from 1994 to 2006.
 A series of archaeological excavations, conducted as part of a programme of Post-war reconstruction in Beirut, the capital of Lebanon.
 The programme of research involved the training of Lebanese archaeologists, and assessment of urban remains dating from the Bronze Age to the recent Islamic past.

 Quaternary Archaeology Fieldwork Project and Training School.
 1999 to present.
 A multi-disciplinary project run in partnership with the University of Manchester, University of Wales and University of Southampton, the British Museum and the Oxford Radiocarbon Accelerator Unit.
 This ongoing project concerns the reinvestigation of the Neanderthal site of La Cotte de St Brelade, Jersey.

 Through the CAA ASE staff have also provided consultancy advice to the Ancient Merv Project, Turkmenistan, a project managed by UCL Institute of Archaeology.
 ASE has contributed to the development and implementation of an integrated site management programme which has included archaeology, conservation, community outreach and training, and site interpretation.